bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 *Information Theory and Gambling*).

-The paper remained unnoticed until the 1960s when an MIT student named Ed Thorp told Shannon about his card-counting scheme to beat blacjack.
+The paper remained unnoticed until the 1960s when an MIT student named Ed Thorp told Shannon about his card-counting scheme to beat blackjack.
 Kelly's paper was referred to him, and Thorp started using it to amass a small fortune using Kelly's optimal betting strategy along with his card-counting system.
 Thorp and his colleagues later went on to use the Kelly Criterion in other